Blog / 3DS & SCA

 The original version, 3DS1 can support SCA compliance for PSD2.
 It can also provide merchant fraud liability protection, but only until October 2021 for Visa Secure – 3DS1.

-Although it’s compliant, it’s unpopular with consumers, and this causes big issues for merchants.
+Although it’s compliant, 3DS1 was unpopular with consumers, and this caused big issues for merchants.
 3DS1 comes from a time before mobile phones, so the user experience is varied at best, and frustratingly terrible at its worst.
-It often relies on a pop-up window where the customer must enter their details, which can make the merchant checkout page look even less secure, and can be vulnerable to cyber-criminal attack.
+It often relies on a pop-up window where the customer must enter their details, which can make the merchant checkout page look even less secure, and it can be vulnerable to cyber-criminal attack.

 It's always important to move forward with the newer versions as soon as possible.